certbot/certbot/certbot/docs/contributing.rst

 =====================

 Certbot uses the `mypy`_ static type checker.
 Python 3 natively supports official type annotations, which can then be tested for consistency using mypy.
-Python 2 doesn’t, but type annotations can be `added in comments`_.
 Mypy does some type checks even without type annotations; we can find bugs in Certbot even without a fully annotated codebase.

-Certbot supports both Python 2 and 3, so we’re using Python 2-style annotations.

 Zulip wrote a `great guide`_ to using mypy.
 It’s useful, but you don’t have to read the whole thing to start contributing to Certbot.